 10. Indigenous history

 It is also equipped with ingredients from the original Indigenous pantry.
-You can taste some of these native Australian flavours on a Bush Tucker Talk + Taste session at Kingfisher Bay Resort’s signature Seabelle Restaurant.
+You can taste some of these native Australian flavours during a Bush Tucker Talk + Taste session at Kingfisher Bay Resort’s signature Seabelle Restaurant.
 Try a series of native ingredients and learn how to incorporate them into contemporary Australian cuisine and see how the powder inside the paperbark tree is used for medicinal purposes.